IBM 303X

-The IBM 303X is a discontinued line of mainframe computers, the first model of which, the IBM 3033 Processor, nicknamed "The Big One", was introduced March 25, 1977.
+The IBM 303X is a discontinued line of mainframe computers, the first model of which, the IBM 3033 Processor, nicknamed "The Big One", was announced March 25, 1977 with first shipments March 17, 1978.

 Two additional processors, the 3031 and the 3032, were announced on October 6, 1977.

 All three 303X systems were withdrawn on February 5, 1985.

 Features

 The CPUs feature instruction pipelining, "several instructions can be pre-fetched while one is being executed".
 "Processor storage ... is four-way interleaved" resulting in "a significantly faster data rate than... non-interleaved".
 All three systems include a Dual-display console, the newly announced IBM 3036.
 The 3036 has an L-shaped desk, with two workstations.
 Each workstation has a service processor, a 3277 display, and two diskette drives (33FD).
 One diskette is used for logging hardware errors, and the other contains microcode.
 One of the service processors is the master, and the other is a backup; they can automatically switch roles when needed.
 The service processor is internally very similar to the service processor used in the IBM System/370 Model 158.

 The systems consume less than half the floor space of a System/370 with an equal amount of computer memory and an identical number of channels because "the channels are physically integrated within the processor mainframe."
 All three machines have one or several dedicated I/O processors, called Channel Directors.
-A Channel Director is internally very similar to a IBM System/370 Model 158 CPU, running special channel microcode.
+A Channel Director is internally very similar to an IBM System/370 Model 158 CPU, running special channel microcode.
 Each Director has six channels attached, usually one byte multiplexor and five block multiplexor channels.
 The 3031 is air-cooled, while the two other processors are water-cooled.
 All three machine types use a 400 Hz power source.
 For the 3031 this is provided by a motor generator 3017, which is part of the processor complex; for the 3032 and 3033 an external 400 Hz power source is needed.

 The initial announcement of the 3033 also introduced new operating system versions "MVS/System Extensions (MVS/SE) and VM/System Extensions (VM/SE)."

+IBM reported in their April 1978 edition of Think magazine that the first three 303xs were shipped from their Poughkeepsie, N.Y., plant on 17 March 1978, listing the following customers: